-Samsung S Pen Pro vs. S Pen Fold Edition: Which should you buy?
+Samsung S Pen Pro vs. Fold Edition: Which should you buy?

 |No

 The S Pen Pro is longer, heavier, and offers a slimmer Pen Tip, despite it being retractable like the Fold Edition.
 However, with the Pro version, those who own the best Samsung tablets or any other S Pen-compatible device will be able to enjoy the fruits of Samsung's labor.
-There's even a switch on the side of the S Pen Pro to differentiate between using the stylus with the Z Fold 3 and any other device.
+There's even a switch on the side of the S Pen Pro to differentiate between using the stylus with the Z Fold 4 and any other S Pen-compatible device.

-Thanks to the built-in Bluetooth chip, Samsung is also bringing Air Actions with the S Pen Pro, something that won't be available with the Fold Edition.
+Thanks to the built-in Bluetooth chip, Samsung also included Air Actions with the S Pen Pro, something that won't be available with the Fold Edition.
 With Air Actions, you can actually use the stylus to navigate through different applications, almost acting like a wand for your phone or tablet.

 This Bluetooth capability has an added "cost", as you'll need to charge the S Pen Pro, whereas the S Pen Fold Edition does not need to be charged.
 Luckily, Samsung claims the S Pen Pro will last for up to 16 days on a single charge, uses USB-C (hidden in a cap on the bottom), and can go from 0-100% in less than an hour.
-That's pretty solid battery life, but it can still be a bit of a pain as it's yet another device that you'll need to keep charged up every once in awhile.
+That's pretty solid battery life, but it can still be a bit of a pain as it's yet another device that you'll need to keep charged up every once in a while.

-The S Pen Fold Edition does have another benefit for those who are dead-set on getting the Galaxy Z Fold 3.
-Samsung has released one of the best Galaxy Z Fold 3 cases with the S Pen Folio case.
+The S Pen Fold Edition does have another benefit for those who are dead set on getting the Galaxy Z Fold 3 or Z Fold 4.
+Over the last two foldable iterations, Samsung has released one of the best Galaxy Z Fold cases with the S Pen Folio case.
 This offers a holster for the S Pen Fold Edition that rests along the hinge when the phone is folded.
 But when you're done using it, you actually have somewhere to keep it, without having to throw it in your pocket or bag.
 The convenience factor alone is enough to warrant consideration over the S Pen Pro.

-By this point, you might be asking yourself why the S Pen Fold Edition can only be used with the Z Fold 3.
-This doesn't boil down to just one root cause, but instead is for a few different reasons.
-The first of which is the same reason why you can't use older S Pen models with the Z Fold 3.
+By this point, you might be asking yourself why the S Pen Fold Edition can only be used with the Z Fold 3 or 4.
+This doesn't boil down to just one root cause but instead is for a few different reasons.
+The first of which is the same reason why you can't use older S Pen models with the last two Z Fold models.

-Samsung implemented a new digitizer on its new foldable phone that allows for the S Pen Fold and S Pen Pro to be used.
+Samsung implemented a new digitizer on its foldable phone that allows for the S Pen Fold and S Pen Pro to be used.
 But this is made possible thanks to the redesigned retractable tip found on both models.
-It's the same reason why you have to actually flip the switch on the side of the S Pen Pro to "Fold S Pen" mode before using it with the Fold 3.
+It's the same reason why you have to actually flip the switch on the side of the S Pen Pro to "Fold S Pen" mode before using it with the Fold 3 or 4.
 If you apply too much pressure to the screen, there's a chance that you could end up puncturing the screen and rendering the display broken.

 S Pen Pro vs S Pen Fold Edition: Which is the best?